mohankgs/SamsungAuditionAPI/README.md

 ]
 }
 ```
-To delete an item from the cart use DELETE to http://localhost:8000/v1/api/items/{id}
+To delete an item from the cart use DELETE on http://localhost:8000/v1/api/items/{id}.
+Get the id from the list.

-To update quantity for an item in the cart use PUT to http://localhost:8000/v1/api/items/{id} and pass the following in the body
+To update quantity for an item in the cart use PUT on http://localhost:8000/v1/api/items/{id} and pass the following in the body

 ```
 {